 Generally, scholarship, grant and fellowship money is tax-free if a degree-seeking student uses the money to pay for expenses, such as tuition, fees and required textbooks.
 Scholarship income awarded specifically for room and board is not tax-exempt.
 Additionally, any scholarship or grant money paid as compensation for services rendered is considered wage income and is fully taxable.

 Many states are holding sales tax-free days prior to the start of the fall school semester.
 This is another great way to save.

 H&R Block, with 4,000 offices open year-round, At Home ® online and the all-new, face-to-face web solution Block LiveSM, offers taxpayers multiple options to meet their filing obligations.
-Taxpayers can call 800-HRBLOCK for more information or visit www.hrblock.com to find an office near them, start their return online or log in to Block Live.
+Taxpayers can call 800-HRBLOCK for more information or visit www.hrblock.com to find an office near them, or start their return online.

 About H&R Block